-Action Recommendation - Academic units, normally the department, will review this each semester and summer session as students complete the advising for the application for diploma.
+Academic units, normally the department, will review required major courses each semester and summer session as students complete the advising for their final semester.
 Problems associated with major course scheduling will be evident during this process and should be noted.
 During the program review process, the unit must provide a template of course scheduling for the core degree requirements.

-5. Departments (with five or fewer courses supporting another academic unit) whose curricula support other majors will coordinate schedules.
+5. Departments with five or fewer courses supporting another academic unit whose curricula support other majors will coordinate schedules.

-Action Recommendation -- It is recommended that academic units work out a course scheduling matrix for the identified courses in consultation with affected academic units.
+It is recommended that academic units work out a course scheduling matrix for the identified courses in consultation with affected academic units.
 Once in agreement, the courses will be maintained at these times and changed only after consultation with the other units.

-6. Liberal Studies Core/Perspective courses will be scheduled throughout the day.
+6. Liberal Studies Core/Perspective courses will be scheduled throughout each day.
 (In C2 and C5 areas, core courses refer only to courses most often taken to satisfy core requirements.)
-Courses to support each core and perspective area must be available as delineated on schedule attached to this document.
-Multiple units offering courses in a given core or perspective area are required to have courses in each day class scheduling time before duplication of scheduling times.
-(It is understood that departments with fewer courses may not be able to fully meet this requirement.
-However, they must offer courses at 8:00 a.m. and/or in the evening.)
+Courses to support each core and perspective area must be available as delineated on the schedule attached to this document.
+Multiple units offering courses in a given core or perspective area are required to have courses in each day class scheduling time before any duplication of scheduling times.
+It is understood that departments with fewer courses may not be able to fully meet this requirement.
+However, they must offer courses at 8:00 a.m. and/or in the evening.

-Action Recommendation -- Prior to each course scheduling period, the Office of Institutional Planning and Effectiveness will provide a list of courses, by class scheduling time, in the core and perspective categories for the previous two semesters.
+Prior to each course scheduling period, the Office of Institutional Planning and Effectiveness will provide a list of courses, by class scheduling time, in the core and perspective categories for the previous two semesters.
 Academic units will be noted and cited if courses are not spread throughout the day.
 Compliance with this guideline may require departments scheduling courses in each Core/Perspective area to work collaboratively to assure sections are appropriately distributed.
 Such collaboration will be facilitated by the Provost's office if necessary.
 Growth in Liberal Studies offerings will need to occur in pace with projected enrollment growth; that accommodation may occur in the form of larger course sections, additional sections, or both.

 7. Multiple sections of major courses may not be offered at the same day and time unless approved by the department head.
-Multiple sections of online courses (example: distance, and resident-credit) should be crosslisted and taught as one class.
+Multiple sections of online courses (e.g. distance and resident-credit) should be crosslisted and taught as one class.

-Action Recommendation-It is the responsibility of the Department Head to observe this guideline and seek permission from the dean if rationale exists to support the request.
+It is the responsibility of the department head to observe this guideline and seek permission from the dean if rationale exists to support the request.

-8. Units with low-enrolled courses will be noted and justification required each semester.
+- 8. Required major courses should be scheduled at times that do not conflict. - 9.
+Units with low-enrolled courses will be noted and justification required each semester.

-Action Recommendation - The dean is required to review a unit's course offerings at all levels.
+The dean is required to review a unit's course offerings at all levels.
 It is understood that initiatives and new programs may not be able to comply, but written justification is required.